UAV LiDAR survey on Island of Alderney

 Uncovering invisible features on the ground

-Flythru used Routescene’s UAV LiDAR system which comprises the LidarPod and proprietry software LidarViewer Pro.
+Flythru used Routescene’s UAV LiDAR system which comprises the LidarPod and proprietary software LidarViewer Pro.
 The LidarPod was developed using a carefully selected array of sensors including the Velodyne HDL-32 LiDAR scanner.
 It measures the height of the ground surface and other landscape features using laser pulses.
 With a scan rate of up to 1.4 million points per second with 32 different lasers angled in a 40-degree field of view.
 This sensor was specifically chosen for its’ ability to penetrate through vegetation.

 The team were able to gather up to 400 ground hits per square metre, even through thick ground cover.
 Once the vegetation is digitally removed this leaves a very accurate bare earth model.
 This helps uncover ground features which are not visible with the naked eye.

-Michael May commented, “It would have taken weeks to survey the area with conventional means, and due to the thick undergrowth it would not have been possible to find the structures with the naked eye.
+“It would have taken weeks to survey the area with conventional means, and due to the thick undergrowth it would not have been possible to find the structures with the naked eye.
 We were able to survey the site in just a couple of 15 minute drone flights.”

 Fast data processing

 The data gathered was processed that evening.
 Using the LidarViewer Pro software, the team applied a number of filters to process the millions of data points collected in the point cloud.
-These included the new ‘Bare Earth Tool‘ to remove all non-ground points to leave the bare terrain.
+These included the ‘Bare Earth Tool’ to remove all non-ground points to leave the bare terrain.
 This process made the remaining artefacts and structures in the camp clearly visible.

 Combining data collection methods